nhanleehoai/zookeer-cluster/README.md

 ### Caveat

 Docker overlay network uses port mapping and forwarding.
-If the Docker host disbled ip4 forwarding, there will be error: the node cannot connect to each others
+If the Docker host disables ip4 forwarding, there will be error: the node cannot connect to each others

-Therefore, make sure ip4 forwarding is enable.
+Therefore, make sure ip4 forwarding is enabled on the Docker host (not the container).
 Below is command to check on Centos 7

 ```
 	sudo vi /etc/sysctl.d/11-gce-network-security.conf